 for $14.99.
 The 50-page Essential Guide to Funeral Planning kit sells for $29.95.

->Global Wills also sells a Living Will kit for $19.95, so you can direct the course of treatment that is to be taken by caregivers and even forbid treatment in specified situations.
+>Global Wills also sells a Living Will kit for $19.95, so you can direct the course that is to be taken by caregivers and even forbid medical procedures in specified situations.
 Global Wills also addresses the issue of probate with a 26-page Executer's Probate guide for $29.95.
 The How Living Trusts Avoid Probate guide is also available for $29.95.

 Global Wills is an excellent company for customers who are confident enough to complete documents without professional help, and their product offerings cost less than many other companies we reviewed.
 However, if you are looking for more guidance in completing your document, you might first consider the many online document offerings from one of the higher-rated services.

 LawDepot provides an online will that is similar to many other companies we reviewed.
 For $19.00, customers receive a one-month license that enables them to print, edit, and download the will during this time.
 Customers can also contact LawDepot's technical support personnel by e-mail during this period.
 For $18.00 more, customers can use all of these resources for a whole year.
 LawDepot also adds a $12.00 fee for legal